Board of Directors 2015-2016

 Emily Hopta coordinates our Read Aloud program and our school and community-based TerraCycle recycling program.
 She is a graduate of WV Wesleyan College and earned a Masters in Public Administration from the University of Massachusetts, Amherst.
 Emily also serves on the board of Read Aloud West Virginia.
 She is employed by the Office of Communications in the WV Department of Health & Human Resources.
 Emily and her husband, Jack Hoblitzell, are parents of two Charleston Montessori students.

 Lata Menon has been a Charleston Montessori Board Member since 2010, and a Montessori mom since 2004 when her oldest child began preschool at the Montessori Early Learning center in Elkins, WV.
-Her youngest child started her Montessori education at the age of 3 and is currently a sixth year student at Charleston Montessori.
+Her youngest child started her Montessori education at the age of 3 and both children are now alumni of Charleston Montessori.
 Lata holds a Masters of Public Administration, as well as a Masters of Social Work, from WVU and is the State Director for Outreach Services for Home Base Inc.

 Marisa Moss Staten